harness/developer-hub/docs/feature-flags/ff-using-flags/manage-featureflags-in-git-repos.md

 You can turn the synchronization between the Harness Platform and Git on or off.
 The Git Experience icon is displayed on many pages, and you can toggle it on or off from any page where it appears.

 :::caution
- Turning sync on triggers an immediate attempt to sync Harness Platform content to the remote file.
+ Turning sync on triggers an immediate attempt to sync Harness content to the remote file.
- All the changes made to the remote file while sync was disabled are overwritten, which results in losing content or configuration not yet synced to the Platform.
+ Any changes you made to the remote file before syncing are overwritten.
+This can result in losing content or configurations that are not yet synced to Harness.
 :::

 To turn on synchronization between the Harness Platform and Git: